GerHobbelt/chokidar/README.md

 ## Install Troubleshooting

 * `npm ERR! code EINTEGRITY`
-  * If npm warns that the tarball data seems to be corrupted, delete your package-lock.json, and install again.
+  * If npm warns that the tarball seems to be corrupted, delete your package-lock.json, and install again.

 * `npm WARN optional dep failed, continuing fsevents@n.n.n`
   * This message is normal part of how `npm` handles optional dependencies and is not indicative of a problem.
 Even if accompanied by other related error messages, Chokidar should function properly.

 * `ERR! stack Error: Python executable "python" is v3.4.1, which is not supported by gyp.`
   * You should be able to resolve this by installing python 2.7 and running:
     `npm config set python python2.7`